mrSmithG/Socios/README.md

 # my_app1
-This is a web application for media streaming.
+This is a web application for media streaming, social interaction and networking.